 Teresa serves up straightforward advice in addition to exploring the big product questions that drive your customer research and business growth.

-Sachin Rekhi, Founder & CEO at Notejoy (a collaborative notes app for teams), offers his musings on product management and entrepreneurship in his blog.
+Sachin Rekhi, Founder & CEO at Notejoy (a collaborative notes app for teams), offers his musings on project management experts and entrepreneurship in his blog.
 His readers enjoy a huge stash over over 150 essays where he imparts his lessons learned from over a decade in Silicon Valley.

 Sachin sends out a monthly newsletter that’s a must-read for anyone interested in product management, startups, and entrepreneurship.